CoderMohitSinha/KBS-Project/README.md

 ## 5. Steps for production model
-    - build model  we will use pySpark to read and write data from and to BigQuery
+    - build model  we will use BigQuery to query the big data
     - test model with cross validation
-    - upload model to the cloud pipeline
+    - plot the model output using various plots
     - optimize model if necessary

 ## 6. Final Dashboard for User Group